Home > Blog > 10 questions to ask your Ontario movers before hiring them

 1. Are you properly licensed?

-Might seem obvious, but we would still like to remind you to ask this question.
+It might seem obvious, but we would still like to remind you to ask this question.
 The number of fake or unlicensed companies is not too high, but it’s always in your best interest to check.
 You wouldn’t want someone unregistered meddling with your belongings.

 2. Do you have experience with my type of move?

 Depending on what kind of move you are conducting, different moving companies might offer different deals.
-You might for example be interested in long distance moving, residential moving, or even moving your company.
-Other things to consider are if you’re moving to the top floor of a tall building if your new apartment building doesn’t have an elevator, and similar.
+You might, for example, be interested in long-distance moving, residential moving, or even moving your company.
+Other things to consider are if you’re moving to the top floor of a tall building, if your new apartment building doesn’t have an elevator, and similar.

 You also need to be aware of the size of the move, the distance, the number of vehicles you might need, etc. You have to be completely prepared before contacting your moving company.
 This will simply make it easier for everyone.
-The movers will be able to give you better advice and you’ll be able to ask better questions.
+The movers will be able to give you better advice, and you’ll be able to ask better questions.

 3. Can you give me an estimate for the moving process?